JFKingsley/trafficlights/README.md

 ![Routes NPM](https://nodei.co/npm/trafficlights.png)

-> TrafficLights is an awesome routing system for ExpressJS.
+> TrafficLights is an awesome, simple routing system for ExpressJS.
 It is still a work in progress, but at the moment it allows for basic routing.

 ### Install
 ```bash